 I created an emulator using Juergen Buchmueller's F8 emulator code.
 The game's pretty good for using just 2K of code and 320 bytes of RAM!

-As the emulator accessed the ROM code, I flagged each byte as an opcode, operand, or data.
-I played a game and tried to use all the functions, then looked for bytes that weren't accessed.
-There's a chance those belong to an Easter egg, but so far I've come up empty.
 I also wrote a program to show each byte in ROM as if it were displayed on the LEDs to see if any hidden message showed up, but I didn't see any.
 You can see the data table used to create the numbers 1-8 and letters A-H near the upper right-hand corner.

 I was later sent a Boris Diplomat, which also uses a 3870 CPU.
 I created an emulator for it, too, but it took me quite a bit longer because it uses timer interrupts to sync the LED display and keyboard scanning.
 Unfortunately, this version of Boris doesn't make comments on the game.